ev3dev/ev3dev.github.io/docs/devtools/packaging-for-ev3dev.md

 building packages for yourself.

 1. Make sure you have thoroughly tested the changes and that the package builds and installs correctly using the methods described above.

-2. Run `lintian` on the `.changes` file to ensure there are no packaging problems.
+Be sure to check the `+++ lintian output +++` section at the end of the `pbuilder-ev3dev` output to see if there are any packaging problems.

-    TODO: we might be able to add lintian to the pbuilder-ev3dev tool so you don't have to run lintian manually.

 3. Ensure any version information (other than `debian/changelog`) is properly updated to the new version.